MSc Construction Project Management / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The MSc in Construction Project Management prepares students for a professional role in the management of construction projects by providing students with an understanding of both the people-related and technical requirements necessary for the successful management of projects, as well as the organisational and strategic aspects; it also stresses the project control mechanisms of resource management, budgeting and cost management, change control, contract management and information management.
+The MSc in Construction Project Management prepares students for a professional role in the management of construction projects by providing students with an understanding of both the people-related and technical requirements necessary for the successful management of projects, as well as their organisational and strategic aspects.
+The course enables theoretical and conceptual exploration of construction project management issues whilst also stressing the essential practical aspects such as project control mechanisms, resource management, budgeting and cost management, stakeholder management, contract management, IT applications and information management.

-The 2018 postgraduate taught courses open day has now taken place.
-The next open day will take place in Autumn 2019.
-Further details will be published nearer the time on The University of Manchester website.
+The next open day will take place in November 2020.
+Further details will be published nearer the time.

 Study fairs in the UK: The University attends several study fairs in the UK each year.